oddlama/agenix-rekey/README.md

 #### Working with impurity

-`agenix-rekey` solves the impurity problem by requiring you to expose an app in your flake, which you can invoke with `nix run '.#rekey'` whenever your secrets need to be rekeyed.
+`agenix-rekey` solves the impurity problem by requiring you to expose an app in your flake, which you can invoke with `nix run .#rekey` whenever your secrets need to be rekeyed.
 This script will run in your host-environment and thus is able to prompt for passwords or read YubiKeys.
 It therefore can run `age` to rekey the secrets and since it still has access to your host configurations in your flake, it can still access all necessary information.